 I guess, in closing, I would just think of a couple of other items to pass along to you, and then look forward to catching up the next time we talk.
 Reach out to us, by the way, anytime.
 Oh, as an aside, Unbridled Capital is about to launch and probably will have launched by the time you hear this, a new website, www.unbridledcapital.com.
 We've put a lot of time and effort into it.
 And so, it's going to be really nice.
 Please check it out.

-In closing, I guess I would just want to give a shout out to Texas Roadhouse.
+In closing, I guess I would just want to give a shout-out to Texas Roadhouse.
 It is a brand that has really, really done just remarkable things.
 They were started in and around Louisville, Kentucky, which for those of you who listen know that I live in Florida now.
 But I'm originally from Louisville.
-And so, the corporate headquarters of Texas Roadhouse are in Louisville.
+And so, the corporate headquarters of Texas Roadhouse is in Louisville.
 It's been a brand that Kent Taylor founded and did just an absolutely tremendous thing with it.

 It's an iconic brand that we'll never forget, and we won't forget Kent's contributions to not only steak and potatoes but also to the entire franchise business.
 So our thoughts and prayers are out to that organization and to the Kent Taylor family.
 Thanks so much for listening.
 Have a great week!